MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/building-for-onecore.md

 ## Fixing ApiValidator errors by using **IsApiSetImplemented**

-If your code calls Win32 APIs, you might see the following ApiValidator errors:
+If your code calls non-universal APIs, you might see the following ApiValidator errors:

 * `Error: <Binary Name> has unsupported API call to <Module Name><Api Name>`: